JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    The `suspend` modifier in the `greeting()` function is necessary because it now contains a call to `get()`.
-It's a suspend function that has an asynchronous operation to retrieve data over the internet and can only be called from within a coroutine or another suspend function.
+It's a suspend function that has an asynchronous operation to retrieve data over the internet and can only be called from within another suspend function.
 The network request will be executed in the HTTP client's thread pool.

 ### Add internet access permission